juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/preamble/installation.rst

         |

-        Add to the path both the library and the :file:`remoteApi`.
+        Add to the path both the :file:`matlab folder` and the :file:`remoteApi`.
 Usually, they are located in